Universal Limits on Quantum Correlations: V. METROLOGICAL CEILINGS: THE QUANTUM FISHER INFORMATION

-One might expect that increasing connectivity or interaction range could evade such limits.
-Indeed, an all–to–all connected network of $N$ spins possesses $O(N^2)$ interaction links and, naively, $O(N^2)$ potential scaling of information.
-Positivity geometry shows otherwise.
-Even in the fully connected case, the collective covariance matrix is rank-1 in the symmetric subspace, so its determinant–ratio invariant $\chi$ remains finite and bounded by~1.
-Substituting this into Eq.~(\ref{eq:universal_inequality}) with decreasing monotonicity yields a finite ceiling identical in form to Eq.~(\ref{eq:FQ_ceiling_SU2}).
-Equivalently, in the $\mathrm{SU}(2)$ language the total spin $J=N/2$ defines an effective curvature of state space whose metric cannot be sharpened beyond the positivity boundary.
-Thus even maximal connectivity cannot increase $F_Q$ beyond the positivity–imposed light cone in state space.
+\textit{All–to–all connected systems.} One might suspect that long–range or all–to–all connectivities could evade Eq.~(\ref{eq:FQ_ceiling_SU2}) by generating $O(N^2)$ interaction pathways.
+However, permutation–symmetric spin ensembles live in the fully symmetric subspace, where the collective covariance matrix is effectively rank–1.
+The determinant–ratio invariant $\chi$ is therefore bounded away from~1, and inserting this into Eq.~(\ref{eq:universal_inequality}) yields a finite ceiling of exactly the form (\ref{eq:FQ_ceiling_SU2}).
+Thus even maximal connectivity cannot increase $F_Q$ beyond the positivity–imposed curvature of SU(2) state space.

-This result is conceptually striking: it reveals that the Heisenberg scaling $F_Q\propto N^2$ is not merely a dynamical accident but the algebraic saturation of a positivity constraint.
-The ``light cone'' here is a hypersurface of constant $\chi$ in the space of density operators—beyond which information curvature would violate the positivity of the quantum metric tensor.